sajib689/admin-dashboard/README.md

-# Users List with Filtering
+# Admin Dashboard with User and Product Management

-This project allows you to view a list of users fetched from an API, with functionality to filter the users by their name and city.
-It provides a simple user interface with a search bar and a dropdown to filter the users based on the name.
+This project provides an admin dashboard where authenticated users (admins) can manage users and products.
+The dashboard allows the admin to view user details, add and delete products, and filter users based on their name and city.
+It also includes a secure login and registration system, where only authenticated users can access the admin dashboard.

 ## Features

+- **Login & Registration System**: Admins must log in to access the dashboard.
+Users can register if they do not have an account.
+- **Admin Dashboard**: Only accessible to authenticated users.
+Admins can view user and product data.
-- **User List**: Displays a list of users fetched from an external API.
+  - **User List**: Displays a list of users fetched from an API, showing their name, email, address, etc.
-- **Search by City**: Users can search and filter the list based on the city.
+  - **View User Details**: A button next to each user to view all details about that user.
+  - **Product Management**: Admins can add products, view product details, and delete products.
-- **Filter by Name**: A dropdown to filter users by their name.
+  - **User Filtering**: A dropdown to filter users by name, and a search bar to filter by city.
   - **Loader**: Displays a loading spinner while data is being fetched.
-- **Responsive Design**: The application is responsive and adjusts well on different screen sizes.
+  - **Logout System**: Admins can log out of the system.
+  - **Private Route**: Ensures that only authenticated admins can access the dashboard.

 ## Tech Stack

 - **React.js**: Frontend framework for building the user interface.
 - **Tailwind CSS**: For styling the components and layout.
-- **JSONPlaceholder API**: Used as a placeholder for the user data (you can replace it with your own API).
+- **JSONPlaceholder API**: Used as a placeholder for the user data (can be replaced with your own API).
-- **React Router**: For navigation, allowing users to view details of individual users.
+- **React Router**: For navigation and routing, including private routes for the admin dashboard.
+- **Local Storage / JWT**: For managing authentication and securing routes.

 ## Setup